Infant Nanny Resume Example

 Highlight skills that matter-think infant CPR certification, overnight feeding routines, and establishing safe sleep environments.
 This helps families and agencies see your real value.

 Here are some straightforward bullet points I use to show my night nanny work on a resume.
-You can tweak them to fit your own experience or style.
+You can tweak them to fit your own experience or style, and pair them with a cover letter for a complete application.

 This kind of detail shows exactly what you do.
 It also helps recruiters quickly see your impact.
 Use specific numbers or outcomes whenever possible-this makes your experience stand out.